CombustionToolbox/combustion_toolbox_website/docs/source/tutorials/4_rockets.md

 # Rocket performance analysis

+This section introduces the `CT-ROCKET` module for computing the performance of chemical rocket propulsion systems using a one-dimensional flow approximation.
+The schematic in {numref}`fig_sketch_rocket` depicts the physical components considered in this analysis:

+- **Injector** (inj), where propellants are introduced at negligible velocity.
+- **Combustion chamber** (c), a region of constant cross-sectional area $A_c$, bounded by an adiabatic wall.
+- **Converging nozzle** section (c-t), with decreasing area $A(x)$, which accelerates the subsonic flow toward the throat.
+- **Throat** (t), the location of minimum area $A_t$ where the flow becomes sonic.
+- **Diverging nozzle** section (t-e), with increasing area $A(x)$, which enables supersonic expansion and thrust generation.

-This section introduces the `CT-ROCKET` module for computing the performance of chemical rocket propulsion systems, as depicted in {numref}`fig_sketch_rocket`.
-The core solver is implemented in the {mat:class}`~src.+combustiontoolbox.+rocket.@RocketSolver.RocketSolver` class and provides tools to evaluate the idealized performance of a propellant system under a set of simplifying assumptions:
+ The solver is implemented in the {mat:class}`~src.+combustiontoolbox.+rocket.@RocketSolver.RocketSolver` class and provides tools to evaluate the idealized performance of a propellant system under a set of simplifying assumptions:

 - One-dimensional flow.
 - Uniform cross-sectional area in the chamber.